aledco/pine/README.md

   - pvm done, need to work on ast still
 - Write comments
 - Refactor proc macros as much as possible
-  - pvm done, need to work on test_util and ast still
+  - pvm and ast done, need to work on test_util

 ## Tests
 - Add failure tests